 Volunteer to care for rescued bears at the Cambodia Bear Sanctuary

-The Project: The sanctuary is dedicated to the rescue and rehabilitation of bears poached for bear bile farms, traditional medicines, exploited as pets, used for profit within the tourist industry or rescued from the illegal wildlife trade.
+The Project: The sanctuary is dedicated to the rescue and rehabilitation of bears.
+The bears had been previously poached for bear bile farms, traditional medicines, exploited as pets, used for profit within the tourist industry or rescued from the illegal wildlife trade.

 Project Location: The Cambodia Bear sanctuary is located one hour south of Cambodia's thriving capital, Phnom Penh.

 Main Volunteer Activities: Volunteers work with alongside local Khmer staff.
 Feeding the bears, devising and making toys and enrichments (food games), and maintaining the bear enclosures.